 How to Save Water - 11 Simple Ways

-In this post I’m going to go over how to save water in order to live more sustainably at home, in our every day lives with 11 really easy and simple ways.
+In this post I’m going to go over how to save water in order to be more sustainable in everyday life with 11 really easy and simple ways.
 Each of these points won’t cost you anything and will definitely save on your water bill.

 Why Should We Save Water?